programming

 }

-As another option, you could also apply the modulo twice.
+Alternatively, you can apply the modulo twice.

 int mod(a, b) {

-(((a % b) + b) % b)
+return ((a % b) + b) % b

 }